S1933/simple-go-api/README.md

 - Create separate routes for each operation
 - Add logging and metrics
 - Implement proper concurrency handling with mutexes
-- Add unit tests
+- Add integration tests and benchmarks
-- Add pagination for listing all clients
+- Implement pagination for listing all clients

 ## License